b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Book of Mormon.md

 4. People become humble & righteous
 - Rinse and repeat.

-God rewards your obedience and righteousness with a reward corrupts you, bringing you to fall.
+God rewards your obedience and righteousness with a reward that ultimately corrupts you, bringing you to fall.
 God keeps perpetuating this cycle, and is going to keep the Lamanites a short distance away to use as a punishing tool for when you *obey too much*.

 Who breaks the cycle?
 Is it us?
 Are we meant to **not** be corrupted by God when he blesses us?
 Don't forget that we're not alone in this perpetual cycle— God is the one who keeps blessing us.
 I won't be prideful anymore if God stops *making* me prideful.

 God has had a more than a few years of experience with this cycle, and we also revere God as our father who knows us personally and individually— you'd think he'd know the appropriate amount of 'bless' to bestow, and it always seems to be too much.
 That's why the pride cycle continues.
 Is it the fault of me, an imperfect mortal, susceptible to corruption?
-Is it my fault that God made me become prideful whenever I get blessed by God?
-Is God trying to tell me that I shouldn't become humble and obedient?
-He sure seems to want to disincentivize that.
+Is it my fault that God made me become prideful whenever God blesses me? [[What are blessings|What is a blessing]], anyway?
+It seems that God wants me to be humble and obedient, but as soon as I become humble and obedient, God "blesses" me with pride.
+What the hell, God?

 &nbsp;